 All tests done at home should be registered to the UON of the supported living setting and managers should ensure visitors are aware of their UON and their responsibility to report the result.
 Being able to link visitors to a supported living setting enables public health teams to better support settings to reduce the transmission of COVID-19 and prevent outbreaks.

 If the visitor tests positive they should immediately self-isolate.
 They should follow the stay at home guidance.
 If the test has been taken while away from their own home, when returning home they should avoid contact with others as far as possible, for example, avoid public transport and wear a mask.

 If they have tested positive with a PCR or rapid lateral flow test, the testing you undertake in the following 90 days may be different.
 See the management of staff and exposed patients or residents in health and social care settings guidance for full guidance on what testing to undertake within 90 days of a positive PCR or lateral flow result.

 Testing for visits out

-In cases where a person living in supported living receives a positive result using a rapid lateral flow or PCR test, having been notified by NHS Test and Trace they must self-isolate immediately and take a confirmatory PCR test from the stocks of the setting or get a free test.
-Please also alert the local health protection team (HPT) and consider any outbreak measures in place.
+In cases where a person living in supported living receives a positive result using a rapid lateral flow or PCR test, having been notified by NHS Test and Trace, they must self-isolate immediately.
+You should also alert the local health protection team (HPT) and consider any outbreak measures in place.

 Managers may wish to consider testing people living in high risk settings with rapid lateral flow tests if they are often leaving the premises to meet or visit people.
 This is similar to testing for people who are unable to work from home who can access twice weekly lateral flow testing from their local asymptomatic testing site.
 Twice weekly testing for people who live in supported living can be conducted on site, assisted by a staff member.